JPYamamoto/github-workshop/slides/github/remote/git-push.md

-`git push` now remembers where to push
+`git push` ahora recuerda a dónde mandar los cambios

 Note:
 - only use when ready